johnlardis/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 Later in 2014, Hoskinson collaborated with former Ethereum employee Jeremy Wood to create IOHK.
 IOHK’s aim was to be a third-party development company that would assist companies, government entities and academic institutions in building cryptocurrencies and blockchains.

-Ethereum split into two following a controversial upgrade in 2016, leading to the creation of Ethereum Classic.
-Hoskinson became one of the leading supporters of the platform, using resources and developers from IOHK to build up the cryptocurrency.
-Today, IOHK is primarily involved in its own smart-contract cryptocurrency Cardano (ADA), which aims to compete with Ethereum.
 >![Charles_Hoskinson](Charles_H.jfif)

 ### **Jeremy Wood**